-In FY 2018, HVAC and BMS upgrades were completed for the gym and swimming pool area at Pleasant View Elementary School including the addition of cooling functions, as the site also now serves as Armand E. Batastini Jr. Rec Center.
-In 2017 the building's two main boilers were replaced with condensing boilers, and a 750 gallon hot water storage tank was replaced with a 200 gallon tank.
-That project cost \$300,000 after a \$20,000 rebate from National Grid.
+HVAC and BMS upgrades in the Gym and Swimming Pool area at Pleasant View Elementary School/Armand E. Batastini Jr. Rec Center have saved over 18,000 therms of natural gas since FY 2016, preventing 64 metric tons of CO2e from entering the atmosphere.
+The building's two main boilers have been replaced with condensing boilers, and a 750 gallon hot water storage tank was replaced with a 200 gallon tank.
 A separate boiler for the swimming pool was also commissioned that year.
 Since the building's construction in 1971, the pool had relied on hot water from the main boiler to heat the pool through a heat-transfer system, facilitating the need to run school boilers during the warmer, shoulder months.
-The new "mini' pool boiler is believed to be responsible for the 63% reduction in natural gas use in between FY 2017 and FY 2018, despite a colder winter.
+The upgrades have saved Providence Schools over \$12,000 on natural gas since 2017.